Flow morphology and patterns in porous media convection: A persistent homology analysis: Governing equations

-respectively, with $t_0=250/\ra$ the first instant considered.
+respectively.
+The initial condition~\eqref{eq:osic1a} is obtained evaluating at time $t_0^*$ the self-similar solution of~\eqref{eq:eqadim3} in the absence of convection ($\mathbf{u}^*=0$) in a semi-infinite domain $(H^*\to\infty)$ \citep{depaoli2017dissolution}.
+The instant considered to initialize the simulation is $t_0^*=250 \phi\kappa (g \Delta \rho^{*} K / \mu)^{-2}$, corresponding to a dimensionless time of $\widehat{t}_0=250$ or $t_0=250/\ra$, expressed in diffusive or convective units, respectively (see~\S\ref{sec:adimeq} for further details).
 Finally, a random perturbation (white noise) is added.
-The amplitude of this noise controls the time at which the fingers form, i.e., the onset of convection occurs \citep{depaoli2025grl}.
+The amplitude of this noise controls the time at which the plumes form, i.e., the onset of convection occurs \citep{depaoli2025grl}.
 This flow configuration, also labelled as ``one-sided'', is representative of a domain cooled from above and insulated from below, and will be analysed in \S\ref{sec:OS}. \item[(B)] Two-sided configuration: the temperature is imposed at both boundaries (see figure~\ref{fig:fig1}b), such that the corresponding density profile is unstable:

 The velocity field is again initialized as $\mathbf{u^*}=0$, while a linear profile is used for the temperature distribution,

 corresponding to the initial condition labelled as IC1 in \citet{hewitt2014high}.
 This configuration, labelled as ``Rayleigh-B\'enard'' or ``two-sided'', is analysed in \S\ref{sec:RB}. \end{itemize}